Overinterested/SDFA/README.md

     <img src="assets/logo.png" alt="SDFA Logo" width="800" height="200">
 </div>

-SDFA (SDF-based Analyzer) is a novel computational framework designed for accurate and rapid parsing, storage, and analysis of structural variation (SV) data within large population samples.
+SDFA is a standardized decomposition format and toolkit for efficient structural variant analysis designed for accurate and rapid parsing, storage, and analysis of structural variation (SV) data within large population samples.
 It introduces a novel Standardized Decomposition Format (SDF) for efficient SV representation and provides modules for merging, annotation and numeric annotation of gene feature(NAGF).

 <p align="center">
     <a href="#key-features">